Understanding your overdraft

 Try filling in a budget planner to see what your spending looks like then come and talk to us in your local Santander branch if you'd like help with any of your accounts, overdrafts, loans or credit cards.

-We also have some helpful information on managing your finances on our Money worries pages.
+We also have some helpful information on managing your finances on our help with managing my money page.

-Below are some examples of overdraft usage and how transactions and fees may be processed.
+Below are some examples of overdraft usage and how transactions and interest may be processed.

 If you'd like some more information about understanding overdrafts, statements, how to manage your money, setting up account alerts and more, please read our 'Managing your money' leaflet (pdf) (1.39 MB)